govtrack/congress-maps/README.md

 # Mapping US Congressional Districts

-These instructions create maps for the 119th Congress using district boundaries as of the 2024 elections.)
+These instructions create maps for the 119th Congress using district boundaries as of the 2024 elections.
+An example UI using maplibre-gl is in the `example` directory, and a Python lat/lng-to-district function is included.

 Follow the steps below to create a web map of United States congressional districts from [Census Bureau geospatial data](https://www.census.gov/programs-surveys/geography/technical-documentation/user-note/cd-sld-note.html).
 This year we are using Census Bureau data, but some years we use [American Redistricting Project](https://thearp.org/blog/map-archive/) shapefiles when Census data is out of date.

-We use Mapbox to render the web map.
-You can also use this to create a lat/lng-to-congressional district API using the Mapbox API.
-You will need an account on Mapbox.com.

-Follow the steps below to create a web map of United States congressional districts from [Census Bureau geospatial data](https://www.census.gov/programs-surveys/geography/technical-documentation/user-note/cd-sld-note.html) using Mapbox to render the web map.
-You can also use this to create a lat/lng-to-congressional district API using the Mapbox API.

-You will need an account on Mapbox.com.
-Then follow the commands below from the Mac OS X or Ubuntu terminal.

-[Tippecanoe](https://github.com/felt/tippecanoe) (2.17+) compiles the geospatial boundaries into a mbtiles file for efficiently serving vector tiles at various zoom levels.
+[Tippecanoe](https://github.com/felt/tippecanoe) (2.17+) compiles the geospatial boundaries into a pmtiles file for efficiently serving vector tiles at various zoom levels.

-#### Dependencies:
+## Dependencies

 On Ubuntu, you'll need node, GDAL, Tippecanoe, and this project's dependencies: